-Laurel Technical Institute does not discriminate on the basis of disability.
+Laurel does not discriminate based on disability.
 Individuals with disabilities are entitled to a reasonable accommodation to ensure that they have full and equal access to the educational resources of the school, consistent with Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 794) ("Section 504") and the Americans with Disabilities Act (42 U.S.C. § 12182) ("ADA"), their related statutes and regulations, and corresponding state and local laws.
 Reasonable accommodations for persons with disabilities will be made on an individual basis.
 However, it is the responsibility of that person to seek available assistance and to make his or her needs known when he or she enrolls.